arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ```

 Let's dissect that command:

 - `docker exec` runs a command in a running container (in this case, the Mosquitto container)
-- `-it CONTAINER ID sh` attaches a terminal session into the running container so we can see what is going with the container and interact with it
+- `-it CONTAINER ID sh` attaches a terminal session into the running container so we can see what is going on with the container and interact with it

 Now, in the terminal session with the Mosquitto container, run the following command: